acer51-doctom/LegacyPreferences/README.md

 Also, if I mess up implementing some preference and wigs out, I hold not responsibility for bricking your machine or nuking your filesystem.

-No one sue me, thanks.
+No one sue me please.